Vienna

 10:30 - 11:30 (CEST) Intelligent Elbow Exoskeleton Control: A Neural Network-Based Framework for Optimized Performance

-Mahnaz Asgharpour, Italy
+Mahnaz Asgharpour, Roberto Pitzalis, Italy

-Towards the Design of Transformation: a review of transformative VR experiences
+Towards the Design of Transformation: a Review of Transformative VR Experiences

 Bruno Giesteira, Tiago Alves, Portugal